kubernetes/contributor-site/content/en/blog/2021/non-code-contribution.md

 title: "How to choose a SIG as a non-code Kubernetes contributor"
 linkTitle: "How to choose a SIG as a non-code Kubernetes contributor"
 date: 2021-07-09
+description: "Kubernetes contributors aren't people in capes or part of some secret society.
+How to start committing to the GitHub repos that make up the..."
 ---
 By [Chris Short](https://twitter.com/ChrisShort)